-The North Anatolian Fault (NAF) has a length of approximately 1200 km and is one of the most earthquake producing faults in the world [1].
-It has been known to be a natural research laboratory for studying the kinematics and dynamics of plate interactions [2] due to the various tectonic processes involved such as diverse phases of continental collision (Zagros/Caucasus/Black Sea), subduction of ocean floor and related arc spreading (Cyprus/Hellenic/Calabrian arcs.
-Aegean and Tyrrhenian Seas), continental expansion (western Turkey/Marmara Sea/Gulf of Corinth), continental escape (Anatolia), major continental strike slip faults (North and East Anatolian and Dead Sea faults) and a variety of minor movements mostly resulting from African-Arabian-Eurasian plate interactions [3].
-NAF constitutes a border between Eurasian and Anatolian plates with a westward movement of the Anatolian Block mainly because of the collision of the Arabian and African plates against the Eurosian, Anatolian and Black Sea plates [4-7].
-NAF was formed by progressive strain localization in a generally westerly widening right-lateral kerogen in northern Turkey mostly along an interface juxtaposing subductionaccretion material to its south and older and stiffer continental basements to its North [6] (fig. 1).
+The North Anatolian Fault (NAF has a length of approximately 1200km and is one of the most earthquake producing faults in the world and [1].
+It has been known to be a natural research laboratory for studying the kinematic and dynamics of plate interactions [2] due to the various tectonic process involved such as diverse phases of continental collision (Zagros/Caucasus/Black Sea), subduction of ocean floor and related ack arc spreading (Cyprus/Hellenic /Calabrian arcs, Aegean and Tyrrhenian Seas), continental expansion (western Turkey/ Marmara Sea/Gulf of Corinth), continental escape (Anatolia), major continental strike slip faults (North and East Anatolian and Dead Sea faults) and a variety of minor movements mostly resulting from African-Arabian-Eurasion plate interactions [3].
+NAF constitutes a border between Eurasian and Anatolian plates with a westward movement with Anatolian Block mainly because of the collision of the Arabian and African plates against the Eurosian, Anatolian and Black Sea plates [4-7].
+NAF was formed by progressive strain localization in a generally westerly widening right-lateral keirogen in northern Turkey mostly along an interface juxtaposing subduction-accretion material to its south and older and stiffer continental basements to its North [6] (Fig 1).